epam/ai-dial-helm/charts/dial/README.md

 > **NOTE**: You can use the default [values.yaml](values.yaml) file as a template.
 It includes all the components you can deploy using this chart with their minimal configurations.

+To configure each component, refer to relevant repositories for configuration details.
+You can find the list of repositories of the components in the first section of this document.

 > **Examples**: due to flexibility of the system, it's impossible to define default values for all parameters and cover all use cases.\
 However, we provide a set of [examples](examples) that can be used as a good starting point for your own configuration.

 In the table below, you can find the list of parameters used in the defaut [values.yaml](values.yaml) file.

-> To configure each component, refer to relevant repositories for configuration details.
-For your reference, you can use the [configuration example](./examples/generic/simple/values.yaml).
-You can find the list of repositories of the components in the first section of this document.

 | Key | Type | Default | Description |
 |-----|:------:|---------|-------------|